IARCP | CERTIFICATION | CRCMP(Re)I

 This is the average time needed.
 There are important differences among members.

-14. I want to receive a printed certificate.
+14. I would like to receive a printed certificate.
 Can you send me one?

-Unfortunately this is not possible.
-You will receive your certificate via email in Adobe Acrobat format (pdf), with a scannable QR code for verification, 7 business days after you pass the exam.
-A business day refers to any day in which normal business operations are conducted (in our case Monday through Friday), excluding weekends and public holidays.
+Unfortunately, we do not issue printed certificates.
+Instead, you will receive your official certificate via email in Adobe Acrobat (PDF) format, which includes a scannable QR code for instant verification.
+Certificates are issued within 7 business days after you pass the exam.
+Please note that business days refer to Monday through Friday, excluding weekends and public holidays.

-The association will develop a dedicated web page for each certified professional (https://www.risk-compliance-association.com/Your_Name.html).
-In your dedicated web page we will add your full name, all the certificates you have received from the association, and the pictures of your certificates.
+To ensure authenticity and transparency, the association creates a dedicated web page for each certified professional (risk-compliance-association.com/Your_Name.html).
+This page will include your full name, a list of all certificates you have earned from the association, and images of your certificates.

-15. Which is the refund policy?
+15. What is the refund policy?

 16. Why should I get certified, and why should I choose your certification programs?

-1. The CRCMP has become one of the most recognized certificates in risk management and compliance.
-There are CRCMPs in 57 countries.
-Companies and organizations around the world consider the CRCMP a preferred certificate.
-You can find more about the demand for CRCMPs at: https://www.risk-compliance-association.com/CRCMP_Jobs_Careers.pdf
+1. Global Recognition: The Certified Risk and Compliance Management Professional (CRCMP) designation has become one of the most widely recognized certifications in risk management and compliance.
+CRCMP-certified professionals live and work in 57 countries, and organizations worldwide recognize the CRCMP as a preferred and trusted credential in risk and compliance management.
+To learn more about the demand for CRCMP holders, please refer to: https://www.risk-compliance-association.com/CRCMP_Jobs_Careers.pdf

-8. Firms and organizations hire and promote fit and proper professionals who can provide evidence that they are qualified.
+8. The fit and proper requirement in regulations: Firms and organizations hire and promote fit and proper professionals who can provide evidence that they are qualified.
 Employers need assurance that managers and employees have the knowledge and skills needed to mitigate risks and accept responsibility.
-Supervisors and auditors ask for independent evidence that the process owners are qualified, and that the controls can operate as designed, because the persons responsible for these controls have the necessary knowledge and experience.
+Supervisors and auditors ask for independent evidence that professionals are qualified, and that controls can operate as designed, because the persons responsible for these controls have the necessary knowledge and experience.

 IARCP, some of our clients